huiyic/huiyic.github.io/_posts/2019-06-08-cafes-with-wifi-and-plugs.md

 <b>Mellower Coffee (Bugis)</b>
 One of my favourites - plenty of space and plugs.
+Get there before 12:30pm to secure seats.
 Coffee is also pretty decent, albeit a little pricey.
 Tends to get a little cold, so do bring a jacket.
-After you're done with chilling, you can just walk around Bugis too.
+After you're done with chilling, you can hang around Bugis too.

-Starbucks and Coffee Beans are decent fall-backs (though they might not have plugs), just that my preference is to explore as much as possible.
+Starbucks and Coffee Bean and Tea Leaf are decent fall-backs (though they might not have plugs), just that my preference is to explore as much cafes as possible.